 In 1968, Manuel Raimundo started his own Spanish guitar workshop.
 His instruments became known throughout Spain and by 1974 began offering his guitars internationally.
 By 1980, Raimundo had grown to 20 craftsmen and was producing 8,000 instruments a year sold throughout Germany, France, Japan, Italy, Great Britain, Greece, Portugal, Turkey, Belgium, Denmark, the Netherlands and Austria.
-His guitars came to the USA and Latin America in 1984.
-His guitars have received many reward.
-In 1998, Victor's son, Manuel joined the company and runs the day to day operations.

 All you have to do to become a master guitar player is to kill yourself practicing, right?
 Wrong, at least according to a sizeable pantheon of Zen masters and guitar virtuosos.